amirdy/smart_snake/README.md

 # State
 ### s<sub>t</sub> :
-&nbsp; The frame of the game after t transitions which converted to a 12&times;12 np array.
+&nbsp; The frame of the game after t transitions.
+It is converted to a 12&times;12 np array.
 ##### Example:
 |<img src="README_Files/frame_sample_1.png"  height="300" width="500" > |
 |:--:|